14.5 Blood

 Formation and Degradation of Blood Cells

-Blood is considered a , because blood cells form inside bones.
-All three types of blood cells are made in red marrow within the medullary cavity of bones in a process called .
+Blood is considered a connective tissue, because blood cells form inside bones.
+All three types of blood cells are made in red marrow within the medullary cavity of bones in a process called hematopoiesis.
 Formation of blood cells occurs by the proliferation of stem cells in the marrow.
 These stem cells are self-renewing — when they divide, some of the daughter cells remain stem cells, so the pool of stem cells is not used up.
 Other daughter cells follow various pathways to differentiate into the variety of blood cell types.
 Once the cells have differentiated, they cannot divide to form copies of themselves.

 Eventually, blood cells die and must be replaced through the formation of new blood cells from proliferating stem cells.
 After blood cells die, the dead cells are phagocytized (engulfed and destroyed) by white blood cells, and removed from the circulation.
-This process most often takes place in the and .
+This process most often takes place in the spleen and liver.

 Blood Disorders